innodatalabs/triq/README.md

 # triq
-Hackery to use trio async framework with PyQt
+Hackery to use [trio](https://github.com/python-trio/trio) async framework with PyQt/PySide

 ## Use at your own risk
 The way this code uses Qt is explicitly discouraged by Qt developers.